Amy Adams' New Role Will Disturb You & That's Okay

 Hey, Hollywood.
 We'd like more of that kind of emotional realness and authenticity, please.

-Watch the trailer for Sharp Objects below and tune in for the premiere on July 8.
+Watch the trailer for Sharp Objects below and tune in for the premiere in the UK on Sky Atlantic on 8th July.

 Advertisement